Anyone who has ever taken an economics class has heard the phrase, “There’s no such thing as a free lunch.”

 Perfection is an idealization.
 It’s something that is approached but never reached.
 Whatever your conception of “perfect” is in your pretty little head, it is, in itself, an imperfect conception.

-We want to hold on to control and let the whole world know why the season finale to “Breaking Bad” was so messed up.
 There is no perfect.
 There is only what you wish in your head.

 We don’t get to decide what perfection is.
 We don’t know.
 All we can know is what is better or worse than what is now.
 And even then we’re often wrong.